 Salads fit the bill on those nights when it's hot outside and you just feel like something light and cool for dinner.
 Plus, summer is the official season for barbecues, block parties, and picnics, for which, nine times out of 10, we're asked to "bring a salad."

-For all these reasons, it's time to take a WebMD "Recipe Doctor"
+For all these reasons, it's time to take a WebMD "Recipe Doctor" look at summer salads.

 Saturated Fat (g)

 |Corn oil, 1 tablespoon|